How and when to plan your visit

-The Oder Delta Safaris is located in north-west part of Poland 60 km north-east Szczecin and 200 km north-east Berlin, 25 km from the S3/E65express road.
-In Alternative road to the Baltic Sea trough Recław city.
+Oder Delta Safaris is located in the north-west part of Poland – 60 km north-east of Szczecin and 200 km north-east of Berlin.

-What is the best time to visit Oder Delta?
+What is the best time to visit the Oder Delta?

-Here you can find a basic info that may help you choose the right time.
+Here you can find a basic info that may help you choose the best time for your visit.

-Oder Delta is an impressive sight in any season, which is why we offer a variety of safaris all the year.
+Oder Delta is an impressive sight in any season, which is why we offer a variety of safaris all year around.

 Winter

-The Oder Delta is an important stop-over site for migrating water birds using the East Atlantic Flyway, annually recording more than a quarter of a million birds during migrations and reach 150,000 individuals in winter.
+The Oder Delta is an important stop-over site for migrating water birds using the East Atlantic Flyway.
+Annually recording over a quarter of a million birds during migrations and reach 150,000 individuals in winter.
 BirdLife International declared vast sections of the delta as “Important Bird Area”.
-Polish part of the Oder Delta is one of the most important sites for migratory and wintering waterbirds, especially for Aythyini, Mergini and White-tailed eagle.
-The area is a crucial importance on a European for several diving ducks, namely, Greater Scaup (38-70% of the NW European wintering population), Smew (10-17%), Common Merganser (9-15%), Tufted Duck (up to 6%), Pochard (2%) and Goldeneye (1%).
+The Polish part of the Oder Delta is one of the most important sites for migratory and wintering waterbirds, especially for Aythyini, Mergini and White-tailed eagle.
+The area is of crucial importance in Europe for several diving ducks, namely, Greater Scaup (38-70% of the NW European wintering population), Smew (10-17%), Common Merganser (9-15%), Tufted Duck (up to 6%), Pochard (2%) and Goldeneye (1%).

-Winter is the best time to watch among other, such species as: Smew, Common Merganser, Tufted Duck, Golden Eye, Great egret, Grey heron, Whooper swan, Common Coot; on the Baltic coast: Long-tailed duck, Common scoter, Hornet grebe, Red-breasted Merganser, Velvet scoter, Black-throated loon, Red-throated loon and such more.
+Winter is the best time to watch species like: Smew, Common Merganser, Tufted Duck, Golden Eye, Great egret, Grey heron, Whooper swan, Common Coot.
+On the Baltic coast you can find: Long-tailed duck, Common scoter, Hornet grebe, Red-breasted Merganser, Velvet scoter, Black-throated loon, Red-throated loon and many more.

-White-tailed eagles monitoring shows around two hundreds individuals wintering on the polish side of the area instead of breeding one.
+White-tailed eagles monitoring shows around two hundreds individuals wintering on the Polish side of the area on top of the breeding population.
 It is possible to watch them hunting water birds.
 White-tailed eagles usually target water-based birds as prey including grebes, ducks, coots, gulls, geese and even swans have been preyed upon.
 When targeting non-nesting birds, they often fly towards a waterbird repeatedly, forcing it to dive again and again, until the bird is exhausted and more easily caught.

 We get not so much snow every year, it can already snow in December or January but this snow is likely to melt down quickly as the temperatures are often above zero.
-Usually February are much more reliable regarding snow and low temperatures.
-We always get a few days of -10°C or more, sometimes even down to -15°C then icy landscape with wintering birds sitting in open water create spectacular view of Oder Delta.
-Mammals like Roe deer and Red deer stay in herd during winter and it is a good time for wolf tracking, February and March is time when Red deer shed their antlers on an annual basis.
+Usually February is much more reliable regarding snow and low temperatures.
+We always get a few days of -10°C or more, sometimes even down to -15°C. Then icy landscapes with wintering birds sitting on open water and ice create spectacular views of the Oder Delta.
+Mammals like Roe deer and Red deer stay in herds during winter and it is a good time for wolf tracking, February and March is also the period when Red deer shed their antlers on an annual basis.

 Mid-Winter

-In February and March there is a massive return of birds from their wintering areas some of them return earlier like: Northern lapwing, Common crane, Skylark, Greylag goose, Bean goose, Greater white-fronted goose, Red kite.
+In February – April there is a massive return of birds from their wintering areas.
+Some of them return earlier like: Northern lapwing, Common crane, Skylark, Greylag goose, Bean goose, Greater white-fronted goose and Red kite.
 In March the weather can be unpredictable.
 It can be cold and snowy or warm and sunny.

-Also, March-April are by far the best months for watching Woodpeckers.
-There are mainly six species of them breeding in the Oder Delta: Black woodpecker, Green woodpecker, Great-spotted woodpecker, Middle-spotted woodpecker, Lesser-spotted woodpecker, Wryneck.
+However, March-April are by far the best months for watching Woodpeckers.
+There are mainly six species of them breeding in the Oder Delta: Black woodpecker, Green woodpecker, Great-spotted woodpecker, Middle-spotted woodpecker, Lesser-spotted woodpecker and Wryneck.

 Spring

 Many different species of birds live in this pristine, largely undiscovered natural world of Oder Delta many of them rare or absent in Western Europe.
-Apart the above-listed are:
+Besides the above-listed you can find:

 Black and Common Tern, Little gull, Kingfisher, Golden oriole, Rose finch, Bluethroat, Bearded reedling, Black-Tailed Godwit, Shelduck, Gadwall, Little Grebe, Northern Shoveler, Common Redshank, Dunlin, Ringed plover, Red and Black Kite, Lesser Spotted Eagle, Honey buzzard , Tawny owl, Burn owl, Nightingale, Robin, Flycatcher and such more.